A geometric basis for materials families in inorganic solids: Results

-The max-affine and neural network models can be used for much more than formation-energy prediction alone, provided one is sufficiently creative in forming energy differences.
-Here, we demonstrate that the max--affine and neural network models reproduce trends in DFT--calculated defect energies, despite being trained only on bulk formation energies.
-We consider three defect types that probe distinct compositional perturbations of a host lattice: substitutional, vacancy, and interstitial defects.
+If the facet-defined thermodynamic regimes reflect the underlying structure of the convex hull, they should also be reflected in defect energetics.
+We test this by examining whether the max--affine representation---fitted only to bulk formation energies---reproduces systematic trends in DFT-calculated defect energies without refitting.
+We consider substitutional, vacancy, and interstitial defects, which probe distinct lattice perturbations across diverse materials environments.

-To predict the energies of such defects, we define compositional chemical potentials using a notation in which the chemical species appears as a subscript and the thermodynamic context appears as a superscript, $\tilde{\mu}_{\mathrm{[species]}}^{\mathrm{[context]}}$.
-We define the chemical potential of element $\mathrm{A}$ in the context of a material $\mathrm{M}$ as
+To evaluate defect energetics within our max--affine framework, we first define compositional chemical potentials using a notation in which species appear as subscripts and thermodynamic context as superscripts, $\tilde{\mu}_{\mathrm{[species]}}^{\mathrm{[context]}}$.
+We thus define the chemical potential of element $\mathrm{A}$ in the context of a material $\mathrm{M}$ as